Skip to content

 wget https://raw.githubusercontent.com/vabene1111/recipes/develop/.env.template -O .env

-3. Edit it accordingly (you NEED to set SECRET_KEY and POSTGRES_PASSWORD).
+3. Edit it accordingly (you NEED to set SECRET_KEY and POSTGRES_PASSWORD), see configuration page.

 4. Start your container using docker-compose up -d.